versatica/mediasoup-website/sponsors.md

 ### Become a Sponsor
 {: #become-a-sponsor}

-You can contribute to mediasoup by donating in [open collective](https://opencollective.com/mediasoup):
+You can contribute to mediasoup by donating in [Open Collective](https://opencollective.com/mediasoup):

 * Become a recurring [backer](https://opencollective.com/mediasoup/contribute/backer-7720/checkout).
 * Become a recurring [sponsor](https://opencollective.com/mediasoup/contribute/sponsor-7721/checkout).